gemini64/a1-llm/worklog.md

 #### Observations
 - No major difference in completions quality was observed when prompting the model in english
-- The model was found to perform worse in italian and russian text writing tasks
+- The model was found to perform (generally) worse in italian and russian writing tasks

 ### Automatic boolean evaluation
 To automate the evaluation procedure we tried to make a LLM perform the inverse tasks, i.e.